 Recypark Anderlecht

-After a research phase aimed at identifying the appropriate structures available and the procedures for integrating them into the project, we finally identified a former equestrian centre located in Liège destined for demolition in the near future.
-The structure consists of a succession of 26-metre-wide glued laminated timber arches, covering a vast continuous space.
-The shape of the arches gives this structure a particular identity, from which the project designed by the architects takes full advantage.
+After an initial research phase of identifying available structures and the necessary procedures for integrating them into the project, we singled-out the timber frame of a former equestrian centre in Liège destined for demolition in the near future.
+The structure consisted of a succession of 26-metre-wide glued laminated timber arches covering the vast continuous space of a riding hall.

 Details